Canon G9 X vs M10

-The Canon PowerShot G9 X and the Canon EOS M10 are two digital cameras that were revealed to the public in October 2015.
+The Canon PowerShot G9 X and the Canon EOS M10 are two digital cameras that were officially introduced in October 2015.
 The G9X is a fixed lens compact, while the M10 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G9X) and an APS-C sensor.
-The G9X has a resolution of 20 megapixel, whereas the M10 provides 17.9 MP.
+The cameras are based on an one-inch (G9X) and an APS-C (M10) sensor.
+The G9X has a resolution of 20 megapixels, whereas the M10 provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is notably larger (27 percent) than the Canon G9 X. In this context, it is worth noting that neither the G9X nor the M10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X has a lens built in, whereas the M10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.